Longboat Key plans to cancel goals and objectives meeting due to coronavirus pandemic | Longboat Key | Your Observer

 Longboat Key is making preparations to hold certain public meetings electronically because of concerns about the coronavirus pandemic.

-Town Manager Tom Harmer said Longboat Key is preparing to hold next month’s commission meeting using a remote conferencing service called Zoom.
+Town Manager Tom Harmer said Longboat Key is preparing to hold April 6’s commission meeting using a remote conferencing service called Zoom.

 “We're all trying to maintain strong public input and participation into our public processes,” Harmer said.
 “At the same time, we're trying to protect the commission and the public and follow the direction of the CDC on minimizing the interaction between individuals, so I think this is a fair way to receive the information and make sure the commission has it."